alexjungaalto/masterthesis/README.md

 LaTex ("tex") file [here](material/creategraphtex.py).

 - If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode ([click me](https://www.overleaf.com/learn/latex/Algorithms)).
-An algoritm has a well-defined input (data, hyper-parameters) and output (e.g., model parameters).
+An algorithm has a well-defined input (data, hyper-parameters) and output (e.g., model parameters).

 - Do not forget to label the axes of every plot.